geri1245/model_converter/README.md

-# OBJ to Binary STL converter
+# OBJ to Binary STL converter for Linux

 The file formats are based on the following references: